msa-em/cell-browser/12_discussion.md

 Repeatability in microscopy involves quantitative analyses, but without numerical results, representative images cannot communicate repeatability.
 The reality is that representative images can show rare, idealized, or exaggerated examples to embellish results.
 Microscopists are incentivized to show compelling evidence and omit contradictory data.
-The literature is full of exciting outcomes, but at the bench, experiments are messy, nuanced and prone to failure.
+The literature is full of exciting outcomes, but at the bench, experiments are nuanced and prone to failure.

 Representative images are figures, which is not to be confused with data.
 Data is the raw file from the microscope, while figures are visual representations of data, often shaped by the microscopist.